Community Programs

 PARENTS AND CHILDREN IN TRANSITION (PACT)

-There are 4 confidential, transitional housing sites that consist of 2 large Victorian houses, a small apartment and an annex cottage all located within the City of Eureka that temporarily house and serve referred families.
-The PACT program is a confidential, 4 month program with a primary focus on finding permanent housing in Humboldt County.
-There is a small provider group at PACT consisting of: Case Workers, Family Support Specialist staff, a Program Coordinator and Manager.
+There are several confidential, transitional housing sites all located within the City of Eureka that temporarily house and serve referred families.
+The PACT program is a confidential, 4-month program with a primary focus on finding permanent housing in Humboldt County.
+There is a small provider group at PACT consisting of: Case Workers, Program Coordinator and a Program Manager.
 Staff provide holistic case management, rehabilitative and support services for the entire family unit, and additionally community integration activities that promote sacred family bonding opportunities, while working to establish each family’s community membership.
 This program maintains a focus on healthy and safe parenting and family reunification processes that are unique to each family at the PACT program.
-Aftercare services are also provided for up to 6 months after our families have obtained permanent housing.
+Aftercare services are provided for up to 6 months after our families have obtained permanent housing.

 PACT PROGRAMS' GARDEN 2023